 We are a clinical-stage genetic medicines company committed to delivering life-changing treatments for people battling devastating diseases.
-Using PRISM, our proprietary discovery and drug development platform that enables the precise design, optimization and production of novel stereopure oligonucleotides, we aspire to develop best in class medicines for genetically defined diseases with a high degree of unmet need.
+Using PRISMTM, our proprietary discovery and drug development platform that enables the precise design, optimization and production of novel stereopure oligonucleotides, we aspire to develop best in class medicines for genetically defined diseases with a high degree of unmet need.

-Nucleic acid therapeutics, including oligonucleotides, are a growing and innovative class of drugs comprised of a sequence of nucleotides that are linked together by a backbone of chemical bonds.
-We are initially developing oligonucleotides that target the ribonucleic acid ("RNA") to either reduce the expression of disease-promoting proteins or transform the production of dysfunctional mutant proteins into the production of functional proteins.
-RNA is a critical molecule that can adopt complex three-dimensional structures and affect various cellular functions.
-By intervening at the RNA level, we have the potential to address diseases that have historically been difficult to treat with small molecules or biologics.
-The mechanisms that we are currently using to target RNA with our oligonucleotides include RNAse H-mediated RNA degradation, Ago2-mediated RNA interference ("RNAi"), exon-skipping, and ADAR (adenosine deaminases acting on RNA)-mediated RNA editing.
-Oligonucleotides have additional advantages as a therapeutic class including the ability to target multiple tissue types, often without the need for a delivery vehicle, and the ability to modulate the frequency of dosing to ensure broad distribution within tissues.
+We are developing oligonucleotides that target ribonucleic acid ("RNA") to either reduce the expression of disease-promoting proteins or transform the production of dysfunctional mutant proteins into the production of functional proteins.
+By intervening at the RNA level, we have the potential to address diseases that have historically been difficult to treat with small molecules or biologics, while retaining the ability to titrate dose and avoid permanent off-target genetic changes and other challenges associated with DNA editing or gene therapy approaches.
+The mechanisms that we are currently using to target RNA with our oligonucleotides include silencing, splicing, and ADAR (adenosine deaminases acting on RNA)-mediated RNA editing ("ADAR editing").
+Oligonucleotides have additional advantages as a therapeutic class including the ability to access multiple tissue types and the ability to modulate the frequency of dosing to ensure broad distribution within tissues over time.
 Oligonucleotides also have well-established manufacturing processes and validated test methods based on decades of improvements.

-The oligonucleotides we are developing with PRISM are stereopure.
+The oligonucleotides we are developing with PRISM are stereopure and differ from the mixture-based oligonucleotides currently on the market or in development by others.
 A stereopure oligonucleotide is comprised of molecules with atoms precisely arranged in three-dimensional orientations at each linkage.
-We believe that controlling the stereochemistry of each backbone position will optimize the pharmacological profile of our oligonucleotides by maximizing the potential therapeutic benefit while minimizing the potential for side effects and safety risks.
-The stereopure oligonucleotides we are developing differ from the mixture-based oligonucleotides currently on the market or in development by others.
-Our preclinical studies have demonstrated that our stereopure oligonucleotides may achieve superior pharmacological properties compared with mixture-based oligonucleotides.
+Based on our preclinical studies, we believe that controlling the stereochemistry of each backbone position will allow us to optimize the pharmacological profile of our oligonucleotides by maximizing the potential therapeutic benefit while minimizing the potential for side effects and safety risks.
+To further mitigate pharmacological risks and potential manufacturing challenges, our approach focuses on designing oligonucleotides without the need for delivery vehicles.
 Through our work in developing stereopure oligonucleotides, we have created and continue to evolve PRISM, our proprietary discovery and drug development platform.

 PRISM enables us to target genetically defined diseases with stereopure oligonucleotides across multiple therapeutic modalities.
 PRISM combines our unique ability to construct stereopure oligonucleotides with a deep understanding of how the interplay among oligonucleotide sequence, chemistry and backbone stereochemistry impacts key pharmacological properties.
-By exploring these interactions through iterative analysis of in vitro and in vivo outcomes and artificial intelligence-driven predictive modeling, we continue to define design principles that we deploy across programs to rapidly develop and manufacture clinical candidates that meet pre-defined product profiles.
+By exploring these interactions through iterative analysis of in vitro and in vivo outcomes and machine learning-driven predictive modeling, we continue to define design principles that we deploy across programs to rapidly develop and manufacture clinical candidates that meet pre-defined product profiles.
+In August 2020, we introduced our novel PN backbone chemistry modifications, which were discovered through PRISM and have been shown preclinically to increase potency, tissue exposure and durability across various modalities.